 Sliabh Liag Distillers apply for planning permission

-Led by company directors, James and Moira Doherty and James Keith, construction for the whiskey distillery is scheduled to start later this year, subject to planning approval, with distilling operations commencing in 2020.
-The new building has been carefully designed by Corner Stone Architecture to complement the village and its natural surroundings.
+Led by company directors, James and Moira Doherty and James Keith, construction for the Ardara Distillery is scheduled to start later this year.
+This subject to planning approval, with distilling operations commencing in 2020.
+The new building has been carefully designed by Corner Stone Architecture.
+Designs have been created to complement the village and its natural surroundings.

-The company plans to create a number of brands, including the Ardara and Sliabh Liag single malt and pot still whiskeys, heavily peated and authentic to the style of 19th century whiskeys from the county.
+The company plans to create a number of brands, including the Ardara and Sliabh Liag single malt and pot still whiskeys.
+These will be heavily peated and authentic to the style of 19th century whiskeys from the county.

 “Enhancing Ardara’s offering to its community and visitors has been a major consideration throughout the design process.
 We intend to conserve the portion of the land nearest to the village as an open green space, with walk ways and ponds providing a beautifully landscaped area to be enjoyed by everybody,” added James.